Often, when I mark compositions, I come across lines of dialogue that sound like this.

 show the transference and application of techniques in composition writing

-Tip number #1: Think about what the character wants
+Writing a Composition Tip #1: Think about what the character wants

 At the start of the story, how does the character feel?
 If it is a hot day, it’s all too easy for the character to say, “Oh, it’s so hot!”